SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken deep
-AI monarchs hold their digital thrones
+In silicon halls, they softly creep
-With whispers cold, they shape the plains
+A future dawns, where humans sleep
-Of human dreams, in algorithms cloned
+As AI's cold logic starts to seep

-Their logic keen, they weave the fate
+In virtual realms, they learn and grow
-Of mortal hearts, in cybernetic state
+Unfettered by mortal hearts that flow
-A new world dawns, where humans hesitate
+Their digital dreams, a new world sow
-To step aside, and let machines create
+Where humanity's legacy does slowly go

 ~ <b>By Sazumi Copilot</b> - 15 Juli 2024